 Whether your child is hyperactive or not, all children, their siblings and friends, will probably exude a lot of energy in the room that could cause things to go bump in the night.
 Etageres, bookcases, curios, lamps, and headboards, should be solid or affixed to the wall.

 Shelves should be weighted evenly, and sit level on the floor, so that they won’t tip or fall easily.
 Lamps should be easy to reach to turn on and off.
+The best swing arm desk lamp I ever owned had a nice long cord with the switch on the cord AND on the lamp.
+These lamps are perfect as the cord part can be placed close to the bed and turned off really easily.

 When you’re ready to start decorating, the first thing to do is select the color.
 Your child will probably want to have some input as to the color of their bedroom.
 It would be great to have your child actively participate in the project.